 The existing CLI lets you back up and restore individual files using the copy, export, and import commands.
-It does not, however, have a facility that lets you back up all ASA configuration files in one operation.
+It does not, however, have a facility that lets you back up all adaptive security appliance configuration files in one operation.
 Running the script facilitates the use of multiple CLIs.